Skip to Main Content

 Michelin Selection and What It Signals in This Market

 The Michelin Hotels guide, which expanded its Greece coverage meaningfully in recent years, uses its Selected designation as a threshold marker rather than a ranking.
 Inclusion means the property met Michelin's editorial standards for quality, consistency, and character across its category.
-In practical terms, for a property in Crete's competitive coastal segment, Michelin Selected status functions as a credential that locates Domes Noruz Chania within a peer set that includes nationally recognised properties rather than the broader mid-market.
+In practical terms, for a property in Crete's competitive coastal segment, Michelin Selected status functions as a credential that locates Domes Noruz Chania within a comparable set that includes nationally recognised properties rather than the broader mid-market.
 Across Greece, the Michelin hotel selection spans diverse property types, from urban flagships like the Four Seasons Astir Palace Hotel Athens to island design boutiques like Astra Suites in Santorini.
 The Chania designation places Noruz in that same editorial framework, which carries more weight than review aggregators for travellers using editorial curation as their primary filter.

 Within Crete specifically, the Domes brand now accounts for two Michelin Selected designations in the Chania area, which is a notable concentration.
 For comparison, other Cretan properties competing in adjacent segments include Cayo Exclusive Resort and Spa, Daios Cove, and Elounda Beach Hotel and Villas, each operating with a different model, scale, and geographic logic.
 Domes Noruz competes less on beach-resort volume and more on the coherence of its designed environment and its proximity to one of the island's most culturally rich urban settings.